Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/AddonHooks.md

 </li>
 ```

-Most add‑ons should list abilities directly on the ring extension instead.
+Most add-ons should list abilities directly on the ring extension instead.

+---

+## 5) Compatibility contract

+If you want to know what is intended to stay stable for dependent mods, see `Docs/Compatibility.md`.